 Regardless of which products you use, remember to keep your sensitive skincare routine simple, consistent, and hydration-focused!

-The best practice is to pick a simple daily regimen and stick with it for at least one month unless unpleasant symptoms develop.
+Best practice is to pick a simple daily regimen and stick with it for at least one month unless unpleasant symptoms develop.
 If you want to make a change, vary one thing at a time, and space changes by at least 3 days (preferably a week).

 Hydration and Protection: Keep that all-important skin barrier healthy by avoiding over-stripping during cleansing and then locking moisture in with a moisturizer that has an emollient in it soon after washing.